mk12/sicp/notes/notes.md

 - For complex numbers we have two levels of tagging: a `'complex` tag on top of the `'rectangular` or `'polar` tag.
 - The tags get stripped off as the data is passed down through packages to the appropriate specific procedure.

-### Combining data of different types
+### Combining Data of Different Types

 - In our unified arithmetic system, we ignored an important issue.
-- We did not consider the possibility of operations that cross type boundaries, like adding a scheme-number to a rational.
+- We did not consider the possibility of operations that cross type boundaries, like adding a Scheme number to a rational.
 - One solution would be to design a procedure for each possible combination of types.
 - This is cumbersome, and it violates modularity.